Learning in Mean Field Games: A Survey: Numerical experiments

-In a finite-horizon setting, the mean field term is a sequence of distributions, so we average the distances over the $N_T +1$ time steps to get the following distance between mean field flows: for $\mf,\mf' \in \Delta_\states^{N_T}$,
+In a finite-horizon setting with horizon $N_T$, the mean field is a sequence of distributions.
+We can average the distances over the $N_T +1$ time steps to get the following distance between mean field sequences: for $\mf,\mf' \in (\Delta_\states)^{N_T+1}$,

-This distance can be used in two ways to assess convergence in the context of the iterative scheme~\eqref{eq:iterative-methods-scheme}.
-First, in some cases the Nash equilibrium distribution (or an approximation of the equilibrium) $\hat\mu$ is known, so we can use $\cW(\mu^{\ell}, \hat\mu)$ to assess convergence.
-The MFG solution is typically unknown but in a few cases it admits an analytical solution, which can be convenient to check if a new numerical method works properly.
-Second, we can always measure the distance between two successive iterates, namely, $\cW(\mu^{\ell}, \mu^{\ell+1})$.
-Although there is in general no guarantee that this distance should decrease monotonically, it goes to zero if the method converges to a fixed point.
-Similar ideas can be used for policies.
+This distance can be used measure the distance between two successive iterates of the scheme~\eqref{eq:iterative-methods-scheme}, namely, $\cW(\mu^{\ell}, \mu^{\ell+1})$.
+Although there is in general no guarantee that this distance should decrease monotonically, it goes to zero if the method converges.